How Master Builders Transformed a Kitchen Area into a Glass Home Wine Cellar in Los Angeles

 Assessment of the Original Room and Client’s Requirements

 Coastal Custom Wine Cellars visited the home to take actual measurements and assess all of the owner’s requirements.
 The space is located adjacent to the dining room table just outside the kitchen.
 Originally, it was a storage area for children’s toys.
 There was also a cabinet and a mini cellar there.

 The room measures more than 7 feet wide and 2 feet deep.
-The Coastal team extended the wall of the small niche and added a wall on the left and front so they could frame it for the double doors.
+The Coastal team extended the wall of the small wine storage room in California and added a wall on the left and front so they could frame it for the double doors.